eclipse-californium/californium/README.md

 ## Run unit tests using Bouncy Castle as alternative JCE provider

 With 3.0 a first, experimental support for using Bouncy Castle (version 1.69, bcprov-jdk15on, bcpkix-jdk15on, and, for tls, bctls-jdk15on) is implemented.
-With 3.3 the tests are using the updated version 1.70 (for tls also  bcutil-jdk15on is used additionally).
+With 3.3 the tests are using the updated version 1.70 (for tls also  bcutil-jdk15on is used additionally) and with 3.8 version 1.71.1 is used.

 To demonstrate the basic functions, run the unit-tests using the profile `bc-tests`